ShaunCurtis/Blazr.Weather/Documents/Commands.md

 1. The `CommandState` dictates the actual action.

 The Handler returns a `CommandResult`.
-Ther are two incarnations:
+There are two incarnations:

 ```csharp
 public readonly record struct CommandResult : IDataResult